22 RTA 0612

 Shared Activities

-Begin development of a transit-friendly communities plan that will set standards and hold accountability for communities that host transit services to ensure that our riders can travel safely and efficiently.
+Develop a transit-friendly communities guide that will set standards and hold accountability for communities that host transit services to ensure that our riders can travel safely and efficiently.

 RTA